Integration Testing

 Example: Creating an S3 bucket

-Suppose you have a change unit that creates an Amazon S3 bucket:
+Suppose you have a Change that creates an Amazon S3 bucket (target system) while using MongoDB as the audit store:

 @Apply